sascha432/trailing_edge_dimmer/docs/protocol.md

 Not all commands are available if DEBUG_COMMANDS is not enabled.
 They are marked with (*)

-### Halt dimmer

-    Stop dimmer and any serial output, serial ports are floating.
-Requires a reset of the MCU to continue

-    +I2CT=17,89,a5

 ### Increase zero crossing delay by 10 (*)

     +I2CT=17,89,82,0a